What is the Golden Circle tour?

 How long is the Golden Circle tour in Iceland?

-The whole tour takes around 7 hours which companies call a full day.
+The whole tour takes around 7 hours (departing from Reykjavik) which companies call a full day.
 This includes waiting at the bus stop 30 minutes before departure and traveling to the three sights.

 There are half day Golden Circle tours, but I simply don't think it would be worth it.
 7 hours is the minimum you need I think, including travel from Reykjavik I think.

 Is the Golden Circle worth it?
 Can you see it on your own?

 The Golden Circle is definitely worth visiting!
 Whether you'd prefer a guided tour or self guided tour is another question.